Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: The AMPT model and details of our simulation

 \section{The AMPT model and details of our simulation}

 The AMPT is a publicly available code for simulating the relativistic heavy ion collision \cite{ampt}.
-It consists of different components such as the HIJING model, the Zhang's Parton Cascade (ZPC) model, the Lund string fragmentation model and the ART model for modelling the relativistic transport of the hadrons.
+It consists of different components such as the Heavy Ion Jet Interaction Generator(HIJING) model, the Zhang's Parton Cascade (ZPC) model, the Lund string fragmentation model and the A Relativistic Transport(ART) model for modelling the relativistic transport of the hadrons.
 The HIJING model is responsible for generating the initial conditions in this simulation.
 The ZPC models the scattering amongst the partons in the partonic stage.
 The details of the model may be obtained from ref\cite{ampt}.
 It has been used quite extensively to study and model the relativistic heavy ion collisions.
 In this paper we have used the string melting version of the AMPT model.
-In our previous work, we have already studied in detail vorticity generation using the AMPT code \cite{abhi}.
+In a previous work, we have already studied in detail, vorticity generation using the AMPT code \cite{abhi}.
 In this paper, we are using this model again, as it can give the initial state pre-equilibrium fluctuations of the collisions.
-This choice also arises from the fact that the AMPT has reproduced the transverse momentum spectra and elliptic flow for low-pT pions and kaons in central Au + Au collisions at collision energies of 200 GeV \cite{lin}.
+This choice also arises from the fact that the AMPT has reproduced the transverse momentum spectra and elliptic flow for low-$p_{T}$ pions and kaons in central Au + Au collisions at collision energies of 200 GeV \cite{lin}.

 In this paper, we concentrate on the partonic stages.
 In the AMPT model that we are using, the initial collision results in the formation of strings after partonic interactions.
-These strings are converted into soft partons.
+Since we are using the string melting version, these strings are converted into soft partons.
 These are subsequently hadronized by a simple quark coalescence model.
 The AMPT gives as an output, the particle records of the partons for each event at kinetic freeze out.
-We can thus obtain the space-time position and the three momentum of all the partons generated at an event.
-This particle momentum is then used to calculate the energy density of the system.
+We can thus obtain the space-time position, the three momentum and the energy of all the partons generated at an event.

+Since we are interested in studying the temperature fluctuations in the system, we generate a grid in the x-y plane, with the cell size such that each cell has a significant number of particles in them.
+We then calculate the average energy in each cell from the momentum and energy of all the particles in the cell.
+So in essence, we have divided our whole system into smaller subsystems and we will assume local thermodynamic equilibrium in these smaller subsystems.
+The system as a whole is considered to be out of equilibrium.